learn-co-curriculum/phase-0-completing-assignments-codegrade/README.md

 we need to run the tests and find out what the second one is.

-First, run `npm install` in the terminal to install the tools necessary to run the test.
+First, run `npm install` in the terminal to install the tools necessary to run the tests.
 You should again see a flurry of text as dependencies are installed.

 > **Note**: You may get a warnings or a message from the terminal saying there
 > are vulnerabilities, **these are okay to ignore** - they are normal!
 You